-Collective worship (assemblies) is held every day and takes a variety of forms including class assemblies.
-We like to end the school week with a whole school assembly where we can all share in the work and achievements of the children.
+Collective worship (assemblies) is held every day and takes a variety of forms including whole school assemblies, Key Stage assemblies and class assemblies.
+We like to end the school week with a whole school assembly where we can all celebrate success.

 At all times we promote positive attitudes and encouragement so that children can develop a good self-image and have confidence in themselves.
 Parents may withdraw their child from RE and/or collective worship.
 Please see the Headteacher for further details.

 Modern Foreign Language